- LLC v. Corporation

 - What’s The Difference Between An S-Corp And An LLC?

-1) Understand What A S-Corp Is
+1) Understand What A S-Corp In Florida Is

 Filing taxes as an S-Corporation allows business shareholders to avoid double taxation requirements.
 Choosing to file as this type of company can be particularly beneficial because Florida does not charge a personal income tax.
 When registering as an S-Corp, companies merely change their standing from a corporation to the specifically-classified S-Corp standing.